Vauxhall Grandland Hybrid range, MPG, CO2 & charging

-As with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine
+As with all plug-ins, how efficient the Vauxhall Grandland Hybrid is depends on how much you use the electric motor versus the petrol engine

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

-|192mpg||31g/km||34 miles||1hr 45mins (0-100%, 7.4kW)*|
+|192mpg||31g/km||34 miles||1hr 45mins (0-100%, 7.4kW)|

-In official tests, the Grandland X is capable of travelling 34 to 35 miles on electric power.
+In official tests, the Grandland X is capable of travelling 34 miles on electric power.
 In the winter months, this is likely to be far lower, however.
 Our test on a wet and windy UK day showed around 22 miles with a full battery – although warmer weather will likely see this jump considerably.
-Once the batteries have been depleted, the Grandland X offers the ability to top them back up using the petrol engine – but doing so will see your average fuel economy dip to around 30mpg.
+Once the batteries have been depleted, the Grandland offers the ability to top them back up using the petrol engine – but doing so will see your average fuel economy dip to around 30mpg.

 Unless you have no access to a plug (if this is the case, a plug-in hybrid probably isn’t for you) or need a degree of zero-emissions range for later use, you should avoid using this function.
 Regularly driving a plug-in hybrid like this isn’t what's intended, of course.
 Plug the car in each evening or when you stop at the supermarket and you could save thousands on fuel costs.

-The Vauxhall Grandland X Hybrid isn't available with fast or rapid charging technology.
+The Vauxhall Grandland Hybrid isn't available with fast or rapid charging technology.
 As standard, the SUV comes with a 3.7kW on-board charger, while a 7.4kW version is available as an option.
-Using the latter, Vauxhall says the Grandland X will charge in “less than two hours” from a home wallbox of the same speed.
+Using the latter, Vauxhall says the Grandland will charge in “less than two hours” from a home wallbox of the same speed.

 In This Review

-- 2Range, MPG, CO2 & charging - currently readingAs with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine
+- 2Range, MPG, CO2 & charging - currently readingAs with all plug-ins, how efficient the Vauxhall Grandland Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 3Running costsMake sure you do your sums – the Vauxhall Grandland X Hybrid won't save you money on servicing or insurance
+- 3Running costs & insuranceMake sure you do your sums – although it's a very affordable company car, the Vauxhall Grandland Hybrid won't save you money on servicing or insurance

-- 4Engines, drive & performanceThe hybrid Vauxhall Grandland X has a pleasing turn of pace, but few will need such a powerful SUV for family duties
+- 4Performance, engine & driveThe hybrid Vauxhall Grandland has a pleasing turn of pace, but it's not that entertaining to drive otherwise

-- 6Practicality & boot spaceOpting for the Hybrid means sacrificing some of the standard Grandland X's versatility – but this is still a practical family car
+- 6Boot space, seating & practicalityOpting for the Hybrid means sacrificing some of the standard Grandland's versatility – but this is still a practical family car

-- 7Reliability & safetyThe standard Vauxhall Grandland X has a five-star Euro NCAP crash-test rating, making it one of the safest cars on the road
+- 7Reliability & safety ratingThe standard Vauxhall Grandland has a five-star Euro NCAP crash-test rating, which applies to the hybrid variant, too